threefoldfoundation/threefold_data/content/blog/access_threefold_token_and_provide_liquidity_on_stellar/access_threefold_token_and_provide_liquidity_on_stellar.md

 #### What are liquidity pools?

-Liquidity pools are an integral part of DeFi systems.
-They can be understood as “[collection of tokens or digital assets stored in a smart contract](https://www.blockchain-council.org/defi/crypto-liquidity-pools/)” on a decentralized exchange (DEX).
+Liquidity pools are an integral part of DeFi systems and can be understood as a “[collection of tokens or digital assets stored in a smart contract](https://www.blockchain-council.org/defi/crypto-liquidity-pools/)” on a decentralized exchange (DEX).
 Liquidity pools allow users to buy or sell such assets in a decentralized way and are used to enhance decentralized trading, lending/borrowing and other DeFi services.
 Users get rewarded with a cut of the fees generated in the process to incentivize them to become liquidity providers.

 #### What does it mean to drive liquidity on Stellar?